-Being a WASC accredited school means that the school is focused on setting a mission and goals for its learners.
+WASC accreditation means a school is focused on setting a mission and goals for its learners.
 The school is student-oriented and examines student performance continuously, accepting objective evaluation from a team of outside peer professionals trained by ACS WASC.
-The school also maintains a qualified faculty within an effectively organized school and it collaboratively assesses the quality of its educational programs on a regular basis, making plans for the future.
+The school also maintains a qualified faculty within an effectively organized school, and it collaboratively assesses the quality of its educational programs on a regular basis, making plans for the future.

 Why is accreditation important?

 - Assures a school community that the school’s purposes are appropriate and being accomplished through a viable educational program and that it is a trustworthy institution for student learning.